FNNDSC/pl-pfdicom_tagExtract/README.rst

 	Note that if not specified, a default type of 'raw' is assigned.

     [--printElapsedTime]
+    If specified, print run time

     [--useIndexhtml]
+    If specified, force html file to be called index.html

     [-p|--printToScreen]
     If specified, will print tags to screen.